Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Constructing spaces of initial conditions

 that must be compatible.
 We can thus compute the correction $h$ to the Hamiltonian by integrating either of these equations, up to an overall function that is only dependent on $z$.
 Then, with the new Hamiltonian $\tilde{K}(w,t;z) = K\big(u(w,t,z),v(w,t,z);z\big)$ the equations take on the form

 where $F(u,t;z) = J(w,t;z) \,\tilde{f}(w,t;z)$ and $\tilde{f}(w,t;z) = f\big(u(w,t,z),v(w,t,z);z\big)$.
-The compatibility of the equations~\!\eqref{h_compatible} severely restricts the allowed coordinate transformations for the structure of the equations to remain symplectic (e.g., if the change of coordinates is not $z$-dependent).
+The compatibility of the equations~\!\eqref{h_compatible} severely restricts the allowed coordinate transformations for the structure of the equations { to remain in Hamiltonian form} (e.g., if the change of coordinates is not $z$-dependent).
 We will see below that certain blow-ups form another case where the equations remain compatible.

 One could also consider the change of variables from the point of view of the new Hamiltonian, $\tilde{K}$.
 The correction term to $\tilde{K}$ must satisfy

 We note that these equations are compatible if both $f(u,v)$ and $F(w,t)$ are not explicitly $z$-dependent.